tinode/chat/INSTALL.md

 2. Run DB initializer
 	```
-	$GOPATH/bin/init-db -config=$GOPATH/src/github.com/tinode/chat/tinode-db/tinode.conf
+	$GOPATH/bin/init-db -config=$GOPATH/src/github.com/MidnightChat/chat/MidnightChat-db/MidnightChat.conf
 	```
-	add `-data=$GOPATH/src/github.com/tinode/chat/tinode-db/data.json` flag if you want sample data to be loaded:
+	add `-data=$GOPATH/src/github.com/MidnightChat/chat/MidnightChat-db/data.json` flag if you want sample data to be loaded:
 	```
-	$GOPATH/bin/init-db -config=$GOPATH/src/github.com/tinode/chat/tinode-db/tinode.conf -data=$GOPATH/src/github.com/tinode/chat/tinode-db/data.json
+	$GOPATH/bin/init-db -config=$GOPATH/src/github.com/MidnightChat/chat/MidnightChat-db/MidnightChat.conf -data=$GOPATH/src/github.com/MidnightChat/chat/MidnightChat-db/data.json
 	```

 	DB intializer needs to be run only once per installation.
-See [instructions](tinode-db/README.md) for more options.
+See [instructions](MidnightChat-db/README.md) for more options.

-3. Unpack JS client to a directory, for instance `$HOME/tinode/webapp/` by unzipping `https://github.com/tinode/webapp/archive/master.zip` and `https://github.com/tinode/tinode-js/archive/master.zip` to the same directory.
+3. Unpack JS client to a directory, for instance `$HOME/MidnightChat/webapp/` by unzipping `https://github.com/MidnightChat/webapp/archive/master.zip` and `https://github.com/MidnightChat/MidnightChat-js/archive/master.zip` to the same directory.

 4. Run the server
 	```
-	$GOPATH/bin/tinode -config=$GOPATH/src/github.com/tinode/chat/server/tinode.conf -static_data=$HOME/tinode/webapp/
+	$GOPATH/bin/MidnightChat -config=$GOPATH/src/github.com/MidnightChat/chat/server/MidnightChat.conf -static_data=$HOME/MidnightChat/webapp/
 	```

 5. Test your installation by pointing your browser to [http://localhost:6060/](http://localhost:6060/).
 The static files from the `-static_data` path are served at web root `/`.
 You can change this by editing the line `static_mount` in the config file.

-**Important!** If you are running Tinode alongside another webserver, such as Apache or nginx, keep in mind that you need to launch the webapp from the URL served by Tinode.
+**Important!** If you are running MidnightChat alongside another webserver, such as Apache or nginx, keep in mind that you need to launch the webapp from the URL served by MidnightChat.
 Otherwise it won't work.

 ## Running a Cluster